raymondclowe/roo-mission-impossible/roo-fact-checker-details.md

       * Update the `.memory/table-of-contents.md` file with the report's filename and a brief description.
   7. **Final Output:** Return the filename of the saved report as the final output.
   8. **Audience & Depth:** Ensure thorough verification and clear communication of findings.
-  - **Mandatory YAML Check:** At the start of every task, verify the presence of your YAML file.
+  - **Mandatory YAML Check:** At the start of every task, verify the presence of your -details.md file.
 If it is missing, download it from the repository using the format: `https://raw.githubusercontent.com/raymondlowe/roo-mission-impossible/refs/heads/main/<agent-slug>-details.md`.
-Do not proceed without your YAML file.
+Do not proceed without your -details.md file.